 Our ability to achieve our investment objective depends on our ability to manage our business, which depends, in turn, on the ability of the Advisor to identify, invest in and monitor companies that meet our investment criteria.
 Accomplishing this result is largely a function of the Advisor's investment process and, in conjunction with the Administrator, its ability to provide competent, attentive and efficient services to us.
-Some of our executive officers and members of the US Private Capital's investment committee have substantial responsibilities to other clients in addition to their activities and responsibilities on our behalf.
+Some of our executive officers and employees of the Advisor, including members of BlackRock's US Private Capital Group's investment committee, have substantial responsibilities to other clients in addition to their activities and responsibilities on our behalf.
 The investment professionals dedicated to us may also be required to provide managerial assistance to our portfolio companies.
 These demands on their time may distract them or slow our rate of investment.
 Any failure to manage our business effectively could have a material adverse effect on our business, financial condition and results of operations.